tenstorrent/tt-metal/docs/source/ttnn/usage.rst

 8. Enabling Logging
 -------------------

-Recompile with TTNN_ENABLE_LOGGING=1 to enable logging then export the following variables as needed:

 .. code-block:: bash

     # To generate a csv with all of the operations, their attributes and their input tensors: